 You should be a little more careful about Absenteeism only when you observe that it is a trend among most employees.
 For those who have genuine reasons, never slight them.
 When your organization grows, it will become difficult to track it, which is precisely why having Absenteeism as a KPI will keep you on your toes.

 7. Time to Fill a New Employee

 Let’s say that the role of the Digital Marketing Head is lying vacant for a long time.
 Do you understand the implications of it?
 Who will be monitoring social media posts?
-What will happen to the paid ads and who will take care of the paid ads?
+What will happen to the paid ads and who will take care of themit?
 Who will control the various software that you have subscribed to?
 Will the marketing side be handled effectively by the marketing team without a head?